openaps/docs/docs/docs/introduction/communication-support-channels.md

 Using the desktop application, you can simply drag and drop the file into the Gitter chat window.
 The file will upload and then display in the chat thread after a short period of time to upload.
 *************

 Posting copy-paste code from your rig is also another valuable activity for troubleshooting.
 To post a single line of information, you can use the single-backtick-quote that is found on the key to the left of the number 1 key on the keyboard.  (hint: it is under the ~ on the same key).
-You can also extended-hold the single quote key on your iPhone keypad to bring up the single-backtick-quote that will work in Gitter.
+You can also long-press the single quote key on your iPhone keypad to bring up the single-backtick-quote that will work in Gitter.
 If you start and stop a portion of your text with those single quotes, it will `look like this`.

 Posting multiple lines of copy-paste from your rig will also sometimes be needed.
 You can do that by: